kuzinmv/osmpie-doc/en/examples/crossing-error.md

-## Pedestrian Crossing Rendering Errors
+## Pedestrian Crossing Rendering Issues

 If a pedestrian crossing did not display during rendering, check the following points: